Lazerbeak12345/chaml/README.md

 - Takes 2 args
   - A string that must refer to either a module name, a Unix-style url to a file (extention not needed), or to a URL resorce that the OS can handle.
     - NOTE: this file can also be a Redox style URL an IPFS style adress, or a git adress.
   - An optional callback
 - Returns the value
 - When module is called, the module has no access to anything else and is gennerally treated as its own seperate, private program.
 Said module may also call import.

 The imported module is logically wrapped around a function, the return of which is what becomes the return of [[self.import]].

 ### self.useSyntax

-##### useSyntax proposal 2

 - Takes 2 args
   - A string with the same requirements as arg 0 of *import*